Hundreds attend vintage car fundraiser at Dubuque County Fairgrounds

 Lines of vintage cars were all over the fairgrounds and showrooms, as well, with many event-goers circling and peering through windows to fully appreciate the vehicles.

-This has created a niche that draw people from across the country -- and even other countries like Australia and the United Kingdom -- to see the cars, he added.
+This has created a niche that draws people from across the country — and even other countries like Australia and the United Kingdom — to see the cars, he added.

 Carlos and Linda Sarabasa, of Aledo, Ill., came with friends to the festival and described themselves as “big car guys and car girls.”